daler/pybedtools/_sources/topical-genome.rst.txt

 As a string
 -----------
 This is probably the most convenient way of specifying a genome.
-If the genome exists in the genome registry it will be used directly; otherwise it will automatically be downloaded from UCSC.
+If the genome exists in the genome registry it will be used directly.
+Alternatively, if you have `genomepy<https://github.com/vanheeringen-lab/genomepy/>`_ installed, you can use the genomepy genome name, such as `hg38`.
+In this case, the genome file will be located automatically.
+Finally, if the genome is not in the registry or managed by genomepy, it will automatically be downloaded from UCSC.
 You must use the `genome` kwarg for this; if you use `g` a string will be interpreted as a filename:

 .. doctest::